 When their product concept was young and raw, the Contactually founders wanted to focus their engineering team on building out their vision and getting a viable product live as quickly as possible.
 They didn’t want to waste time or resources on managing infrastructure.
 So, they chose to build their product on the Heroku platform from the very beginning.

 One of the main reasons we chose Heroku is the minimal amount of work it takes to get a Ruby on Rails app up and running on the Heroku platform.
 Heroku makes it so easy to get started.
-John Gerhardt, Lead Engineer, Contactually
+John Gerhardt, Director of Engineering, Contactually

 The Contactually team is currently in the process of restructuring a monolithic architecture to a microservices architecture.
 As a first step, they are focused on breaking out separate Rails engines.
 The next step will be to break the engines down further into individual services.
 Although some HTML is still currently being rendered server side, the team is in the process of refactoring this to reduce functionality of the Ruby on Rails component to only serve the API.

 We’re really happy with how easily we can migrate to a microservices architecture on Heroku.
 The Heroku platform makes it simple and quick to spin up a new app to run each service.
-John Gerhardt, Lead Engineer, Contactually
+John Gerhardt, Director of Engineering, Contactually

 The team manages Contactually using HireFire, which allows them to automatically scale worker dynos, depending on the number of jobs in the queue, and scale web dynos, depending on traffic.
-A number of Heroku Add-ons help them further extend their apps, including: MemCachier, Logentries, New Relic APM, and Librato.
+They use Elasticsearch through Elastic for quickly searching hundreds of millions of contact records.
+A number of Heroku Add-ons help them further extend their apps, including: MemCachier, Logentries, and New Relic APM.

 The company’s engineering team is a full-stack team, so everyone can work on any part of the app.
 They use JIRA for tracking features, issues, and bugs, which is also integrated with GitHub for tagging new code.
 With Heroku, anyone on the team is able to deploy code, which helps the team maintain a fast development pace.

 Deployment is a breeze on the Heroku platform.
 Heroku gives our team the freedom to focus on developing a great product rather than on managing infrastructure.
-John Gerhardt, Lead Engineer, Contactually
+John Gerhardt, Director of Engineering, Contactually

 Contactually integrates with a wide range of external business systems, such as Salesforce, Hubspot, MailChimp, and Zapier, using Bedrock Data’s data management platform to sync contact data between systems.
 This allows the Contactually team to further focus on developing core product features.